HamidAbbasi-R/Physics-Informed-ML/README.md

 # Van der Pol Oscillator with Physics-Informed Tensor Basis Neural Network (TBNN)

+You can try this app by clicking [here](https://hamidabbasi-r-physics-informed-ml-van-der-pol-tbnn-b1t6a1.streamlit.app/).

 This repository contains a Streamlit-based interactive dashboard that demonstrates how to train and evaluate a **Tensor Basis Neural Network (TBNN)** to learn the dynamics of the **Van der Pol oscillator**.
 The TBNN is trained using both data-driven loss (mean squared error) and physics-informed loss (residuals of the governing equations).
 After training, the model predicts trajectories for new initial conditions and compares them with true solutions.